-Interactive mapping technology has advanced considerably since then, providing a host of benefits to communities reeling from disaster.
-In 2010, for example, Haitians could utilize a new Google tool called “Person Finder” to connect with missing loved ones following a disastrous earthquake.
+Since then, interactive mapping technology has advanced considerably, providing many benefits to communities reeling from disaster.
+2010, for example, Haitians could use a new Google tool called “Person Finder” to connect with missing loved ones following a disastrous earthquake.

 By checking in online, big data reunited thousands of people with friends and family members over just a few days.
-Since then, other tech companies, including Facebook, have rolled out software with the capacity to produce similar results.
+Since then, other tech companies, including Facebook, have rolled out software capable of producing similar results.

 By harvesting data from social media, AI algorithms can also assist in emergency response by ensuring resources are used as efficiently as possible.
-As people suffering a natural disaster produce digital data, first responders receive a clear picture of where they will encounter the greatest need.
+As people suffering a natural disaster produce digital data, first responders clearly understand where they will encounter the greatest need.

 Big Data also aids in disaster readiness.
 In the past disaster, simulations have been highly theoretical and largely inaccurate.
-However, with data-generated simulations, crisis responders have a clearer picture of how emergencies unfold.
+However, data-generated simulations give crisis responders a clearer picture of how emergencies unfold.

 6. Big Data and Advertising

 You needn’t even be online to find personalized advertisements that directly respond to your search history.
-Currently, there are digital billboards that receive digital phone data from passersby and generate advertisements accordingly.
+Currently, digital billboards receive digital phone data from passersby and generate advertisements accordingly.

 Also Read: 10 Best Computer Science Learning Websites

-While those who are uncomfortable with data tracks do have their recourses—limiting their online activity, clearing “cookies,” etc., the fact of the matter is that data creation in the digital age is not optional.
+While those uncomfortable with data tracks do have their recourses—limiting their online activity, clearing “cookies,” etc., the fact is that data creation in the digital age is not optional.

-Uncomfortable though consumers on the receiving end of highly targeted ads may be, there are benefits.
+Uncomfortable though consumers may be on the receiving end of highly targeted ads, there are benefits.
 Businesses connect with a receptive audience, and buyers receive notifications for products they might like.